greena13/react-hotkeys/README.md

 - Minimal and declarative API
 - Named hotkeys for easy customization
 - Intuitive key commands thanks to [Mousetrap](https://github.com/ccampbell/mousetrap)
-- `FocusTrap` component when you just want to know when something is in focus
 - Tree based priority - the deepest focused handler wins

 Install